GabrielRomaoG/client-credit-classifier/README.md

 To reproduce the project:

-1. Download the dataset from [this link](https://archive.ics.uci.edu/ml/machine-learning-databases/statlog/german/german.data).
-2. Set up a Python environment with the necessary libraries (Pandas, NumPy, scikit-learn, Matplotlib, Seaborn).
+1. Set up a Python environment with the necessary libraries (Pandas, NumPy, scikit-learn, Matplotlib, Seaborn).
-3. Run the provided code in the Jupyter Notebook or any Python environment of your choice.
+2. Run the provided code in the Jupyter Notebook or any Python environment of your choice.
-4. Follow the step-by-step instructions in the code to perform data exploration, build the logistic regression model, evaluate its performance, and develop the Naive Bayes model.
+3. Follow the step-by-step instructions in the code to perform data exploration, build the logistic regression model, evaluate its performance, and develop the Naive Bayes model.
-5. Analyze and compare the results obtained from both models.
+4. Analyze and compare the results obtained from both models.

 ## Conclusion